S3 method for class 'sento_measures'

 column.
 The last measure is an average of the the three other measures.

 terms of allowed weights.
-For example, the global index based on the supplied lexicon weights ("globLex"
+For example, the global index based on the supplied lexicon weights ("globLex") is obtained

 first by multiplying every sentiment measure with its corresponding weight (meaning, the weight given to the lexicon the